Antique Hammer Mill

 Hammer mills are capable of crushing brittle materials as well as fibrous materials.
 When crushing fibrous material, a screen with cutting edges can be used.
 The size of the crushed material depends on the size of the screen and the rotation speed.

-While the most common use for hammer mills is agriculturally based, these machines were also designed for industrial, research, and residential applications.
+While the most common use for hammer mills is agriculturally based, these machines were also designed for industrial, research and residential applications.

-Industrial uses for hammer mills can include producing pulp for paper production, grinding grain for biofuel production, and grinding wood scrap into mulch for manufacturing wood pellets for fuel.
+Industrial uses for hammer mills can include producing pulp for paper production, grinding grain for biofuel production and grinding wood scrap into mulch for manufacturing wood pellets for fuel.
 An automobile junkyard uses large hammer mills for grinding scrap metal into small pieces which can be separated for recycling purposes.
-Other types of hammer mills are used to break down asphalt, electronics, and old tires for the purpose of recycling this material.
+Other types of hammer mills are used to break down asphalt, electronics and old tires for the purpose of recycling this material.

-Hammer Mill Brands to Collect
+Hammer Mill Brands

 There were a number of manufacturers who made agricultural hammer mills, including: